Advanced-Vision-and-Learning-Lab/HLTDNN/README.md

-In this repository, we provide the paper and code for "Histogram layer time delay neural network for passive sonar classification."
+In this repository, we provide the paper and code for "Histogram Layer Time Delay Neural Network For Passive Sonar Classification."

 ## Installation Prerequisites